1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 Adapter: CaffeinatedGuavaCache is the adapter class that bridges between the Cache interface and the com.github.benmanes.caffeine.cache.Cache implementation.

 The LoadingCache version is the same as above but features the LoadingCache classes from the respective packages and external Guava libraries.
-I only diagrammed the CaffeinatedGuavaCache relationships as it is enough to diplay the adapter pattern implementation.
+I only diagrammed the CaffeinatedGuavaCache relationships as it is enough to display the adapter pattern implementation.

 2. Describe the collaboration between the roles as found in the source code.
 For example, if the "Strategy" pattern is used, describe how the context class delegates the actual implementation of an algorithm to the strategy class.

 CaffeinatedGuavaCache implements the Cache interface (from Google Guava) and internally uses an instance of com.github.benmanes.caffeine.cache.Cache for actual caching operations.
 Methods in CaffeinatedGuavaCache delegate functionality to the corresponding methods in the com.github.benmanes.caffeine.cache.Cache instance.
-The adapter class translates calls from the Cache interface to the methods of the com.github.benmanes.caffeine.cache.Cache memeber variable instance.
+The adapter class translates calls from the Cache interface to the methods of the com.github.benmanes.caffeine.cache.Cache member variable instance.

 3. Identify where another class can be easily added and describe why it is useful to do so.
    For example, if the design pattern is the "Observer" pattern, identify where another observer class can be added and explain why it is easy and useful to add another observer class to the project.

 Another class implementing the Cache interface can be added easily to the project.
 This class could provide caching functionality using a different caching library or mechanism.
-Adding another implementation of the Cache interface allows for flexibility in choosing different caching strategies or libraries without affecting the existing code that depends on the Cache interface.
-This promotes modularity and maintainability.
+Adding another implementation of the Cache interface allows for flexibility in choosing different caching strategies or libraries without affecting the existing code that depends on the Cache interface, promoting modularity and maintainability.

 #### UML Diagram